ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 {PANEL:Documents processing}

 Documents are sent in batches and progress will be registered only after the whole batch is processed and acknowledged.
-Documents are always sent in Etag order which means that data that already been processed and acknowledged won't be sent twice, except for the following scenarios:
+Documents are always sent in Etag order which means that data that has already been processed and acknowledged won't be sent twice, except for the following scenarios:

 1. If the document was changed after it was already sent.